BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 ### 11. Git Need Permission to push to GitHub
 - GitHub requires Git to show it has permission to push
-- This screen will appear asking to Sign in
+- This screen will appear asking Git to Sign in
 - Click on "Token"
 - Leave this window open, you will need to enter a token here later